spinnytea/freecell/README.md

   - wild - they can stack onto any rank, any rank can stack onto them
   - could have various counts 1-8; or maybe just 2 & 4
 - IDEA stats: # attempts (i don't like timers or move counts, but tracking resets is fine)
+  - one set of undos = one restart?
+  - spitball impl: attempts positive and negative, display Math.abs(attempts), set neg when undo, set pos and increase when move
 - IDEA comments for all the rules? (or maybe that's too late now?)
+- IDEA sounds - normally i don't like to, but some folio for moving cards should be okay

 ## Technicals